Leader of the Opposition (United Kingdom): Early developments 1807–1830

 Between 1821 and 1830 the Whig Commons leadership was left vacant.
 The leadership in the House of Lords was not much more effective: in 1824 Grey retired from active leadership, asking the party to follow the Marquess of Lansdowne "as the person whom his friends were to look upon as their leader".
 Lansdowne disclaimed the title of leader, although in practice he performed the function.

-Following the retirement of Lord Liverpool from the prime ministership in 1827, the party political situation changed.
-Neither the Duke of Wellington or Robert Peel agreed to serve under George Canning and they were followed by five other members of the former Cabinet as well as forty junior members of the previous government.
+Following the retirement of Lord Liverpool from the prime ministership in 1827, the party's political situation changed.
+Neither the Duke of Wellington nor Robert Peel agreed to serve under George Canning and they were followed by five other members of the former Cabinet as well as forty junior members of the previous government.
 The Tory Party was heavily split between the "High Tories" (or "Ultras", nicknamed after the contemporary party in Restoration France) and the moderates supporting Canning, often called 'Canningites'.
 As a result, Canning found it difficult to maintain a government and chose to invite a number of Whigs to join his Cabinet, including Lord Lansdowne.
 After Canning's death, Lord Goderich continued the coalition for a few more months.
 The principal opposition between April 1827 and January 1828 worked with these brief administrations, although Earl Grey and a section of the Whigs were also in opposition to the coalition government.
 It was during this period that the term "His Majesty's Opposition" for the Opposition was coined, by John Cam Hobhouse.

-The Duke of Wellington formed a ministry in January 1828 and as a direct effect of adopting in earnest the policy of Catholic Emancipation the opposition became composed of most Whigs with many Canningites and some ultra-Tories.
+The Duke of Wellington formed a ministry in January 1828 and, as a direct effect of adopting in earnest the policy of Catholic emancipation, the opposition became composed of most Whigs, with many Canningites and some ultra-Tories.
 Lord Lansdowne, in the absence of any alternative, remained the leading figure in the Whig opposition.

 In 1830 Grey returned to the front rank of politics.
-On 30 June 1830 he denounced the government in the House of Lords.
+On 30 June 1830, he denounced the government in the House of Lords.
 He rapidly attracted the support of opponents of the ministry.
-The renewal of organised opposition was also bolstered earlier in the year by the election of a new leader of the opposition in the House of Commons, the heir of Earl Spencer, Viscount Althorp.
+The renewal of organized opposition was also bolstered earlier in the year by the election of a new leader of the opposition in the House of Commons, the heir of Earl Spencer, Viscount Althorp.

-In November 1830 Grey was invited to form a government and resumed the formal leadership of the party and as such Wellington and Peel became the leaders of the opposition in the two Houses, from November 1830.
+In November 1830 Grey was invited to form a government and resumed the formal leadership of the party; as such, Wellington and Peel became the leaders of the opposition in the two Houses from November 1830.